 ACF’s conservation internships are designed to provide interns with a meaningful learning experience while contributing to Alaska conservation issues in a direct way.
 Internship placements can be at nonprofit conservation, environmental justice, and Alaska Native organizations; government agencies; and other interested organizations that have identified assignments complementing ACF’s mission, values, and goals.

 Internships are 12 weeks in length, starting between May and June.
-Exact start and end dates are negotiated between host organizations and their selected interns.
+Exact start and end dates are to be determined.
+Interns will participate in a beginning orientation and closing gathering in Anchorage.

 ACF seeks applications from highly motivated individuals interested in furthering their education in conservation, environmental justice, or closely related fields, who are willing to make a long-term commitment to preserving and protecting the pristine environment and diverse cultures of Alaska.